abdullah-erturk/iPXE-iso-efi-mbr-secureboot-support-/README.md

 This file will be visible during boot.

-You can boot the ISO file with Grub2FM, Ventoy, AIO Boot style multiboot managers.
+You can boot the ISO file with Grub2FM, Ventoy, AIO Boot etc. multiboot managers.